Mission Boston: Missed drop zones

 The 82nd Airborne Division's drop, mission "Boston", began at 01:51.
 The 505th PIR, assigned to jump on Drop Zone O, was scheduled to arrive ten minutes after the last serial of the 101st Airborne Division's drop.
 The C-47s carrying the 505th did not experience or else overcame the difficulties that had plagued the 101st Airborne Division's drops.
 Pathfinders on DZ O turned on their Eureka beacons as the first 82nd Airborne Division serial crossed the initial point and lighted holophane markers on all three battalion assembly areas.
 The 2nd Battalion, first to jump, was accurate but jumped from above the planned altitude.
 C-47s carrying the 3rd and 1st Battalions were off course but adjusted in time to jump.
 Most flights were able to fly in formation above the clouds and none encountered serious anti-aircraft opposition.
 As a result, the veteran 505th PIR enjoyed the most accurate of the D-Day drops, half the regiment dropping on or within a mile of its DZ, and 75% within two miles (3 km).

 The other regiments were more significantly dispersed and eight aircraft were shot down, several with paratroopers still inside.
 The 508th experienced the worst drop of any of the PIRs.
 A platoon leader of the 508th, First Lieutenant Robert P. Mathias, who was struck by a blast of fire yet still managed to lead his team out of the plane.

 The 508th serials had not seen the clouds and flew through, rather than over, them, with C-47s taking evasive action to avoid collisions.
 Minutes later they emerged into fierce antiaircraft fire.
 In need of pathfinder aids, the pilots discovered that the sets near DZ N were ineffective or not turned on.
 The flight leaders navigated accurately to the drop zone, but most of their flights were no longer in formation.
 25% of the 508th Parachute Infantry Regiment came down within a mile of the DZ, and another quarter within 2 mi.
 Fully half the regiment was unavailable for its assigned tasks, however, because it dropped east of the Merderet, and half of those jumped more than 10 mi away or were missing.

 First Lieutenant Malcolm D. Brannen, Headquarters Company, 3rd Battalion, 508th PIR came down between Picauville and Étienville, south of the DZ.
-Near dawn, just after observing the landing of reinforcements by gliders in Mission Chicago, Brannen and the group of paratroopers he had assembled fired on an automobile headed for Picauville at high speed, and in a brief firefight, Brannen shot and killed Generalleutnant Wilhelm Falley, division commander of the 91st Air Landing Division.
+Near dawn, just after observing the landing of reinforcements by gliders in Mission Chicago, Brannen and the group of paratroopers he had assembled fired on an automobile headed for Picauville at high speed, and in a brief firefight, Brannen shot and killed Generalleutnant Wilhelm Falley, division commander of the German 91st Air Landing Division (a regular infantry division).